ECSlidingViewController/ECSlidingViewController/README.md

 ### Custom Transitions

-If the default sliding animation or swiping interaction to move the top view doesn't suit your needs, then you can customize them.
+If the default sliding animation or swiping interaction to move the top view doesn't suit your needs, then you can customize them by providing your own.

 Custom transitions use the new protocols introduced in iOS 7 while exposing an API similar to the API that the UIKit containers expose for custom transitions.
 You should feel right at home if you are familiar with the custom transition API in iOS 7.